Semipermeable membrane: Biological membranes

+Phospholipid bilayer

-An example of a biological semi-permeable membrane is the lipid bilayer, on which is based the plasma membrane that surrounds all biological cells.
-A group of phospholipids (consisting of a phosphate head and two fatty acid tails) arranged into a double layer, the phospholipid bilayer is a semipermeable membrane that is very specific in its permeability.
-The hydrophilic phosphate heads are in the outside layer and exposed to the water content outside and within the cell.
-The hydrophobic tails are the layer hidden in the inside of the membrane.
+A phospholipid bilayer is an example of a biological semipermeable membrane.
+It consists of two parallel, opposite-facing layers of uniformly arranged phospholipids.
+Each phospholipid is made of one phosphate head and two fatty acid tails.
+The plasma membrane that surrounds all biological cells is an example of a phospholipid bilayer.
+The plasma membrane is very specific in its permeability, meaning it carefully controls which substances enter and leave the cell.
+Because they are attracted to the water content within and outside the cell (or hydrophillic), the phosphate heads assemble along the outer and inner surfaces of the plasma membrane, and the hydrophobic tails are the layer hidden in the inside of the membrane.
+Cholesterol molecules are also found throughout the plasma membrane and act as a buffer of membrane fluidity.
 The phospholipid bilayer is most permeable to small, uncharged solutes.
-Protein channels are embedded in or through phospholipids, and, collectively, this model is known as the fluid mosaic model.
+Protein channels are embedded in or through the phospholipids, and, collectively, this model is known as the fluid mosaic model.
 Aquaporins are protein channel pores permeable to water.

 Cellular communication

 Information can also pass through the plasma membrane when signaling molecules bind to receptors in the cell membrane.
 The signaling molecules bind to the receptors, which alters the structure of these proteins.
-A change in the protein structure initiates a signalling cascade;

-The G protein-coupled receptor signalling provides is an important subset of such signalling processes.
+A change in the protein structure initiates a signaling cascade.
+G protein-coupled receptor signaling is an important subset of such signaling processes.

+Osmotic stress

+Because the lipid bilayer is semipermeable, it is subject to osmotic pressure.
+When the solutes around a cell become more or less concentrated, osmotic pressure causes water to flow into or out of the cell to equilibrate.
+This osmotic stress inhibits cellular functions that depend on the activity of water in the cell, such as the functioning of its DNA and protein systems and proper assembly of its plasma membrane.
+This can lead to osmotic shock and cell death.
+Osmoregulation is the method by which cells counteract osmotic stress, and includes osmosensory transporters in the membrane that allow K+ and other molecules to flow through the membrane.

+Artificial membranes

+Artificial semipermeable membranes see wide usage in research and the medical field.
+Artificial lipid membranes can easily be manipulated and experimented upon to study biological phenomenon.
+Other artificial membranes include those involved in drug delivery, dialysis, and bioseparations.